floatinghotpot/cordova-plugin-flurry/README.md

 It's targeted to build with cordova 3.5.

 Currently, it works on:
-* iOS, tested.
+* iOS, tested on iphone/ipad iOS7.
-* Android, build pass, but not working yet.
+* Android, tested on 4.4.

 How to use?
 ---------------------------